Interpersonal Tension Resolution Process

 ITCs are colleagues who have expressed a willingness to engage in confidential conversation and help us prepare for difficult conversations.
 The current coaches are: Dirk Propfe, Brent Lowe and Rob Reed.

 The primary role of tension coaches is to provide conflict resolution skills and strategies by helping us each turn the lens back on ourselves first (an often difficult but necessary step) and support us in having radically caring and candid conversations.

 ET Group’s Interpersonal Tension Process calls upon each of us to follow the process step-by-step and avoid skipping steps.
 As the initiator of this process, you must be willing to participate in the process.
+For a brief overview of the process you can check out this video.
 If you feel uncomfortable doing so for any reason, you are encouraged to engage with an ETG Way Coach (search ETG Way Coach in Sobol for list) who can work with you to determine a path forward.

 2. One-on-one conversation: Approaching someone with feedback is usually a good first step toward resolving interpersonal tensions.
 Try using the SBI/TIR feedback model.
 As the initiator, the intention of this step is to seek a positive resolution by asking for what you need or desire, both now and in the future.

 Your request needs to be clear (not a judgement or demand) to the other person.
 It is then up to the receiver of your request to respond with a yes, no or counterproposal.
 You can ask an ETG Way Coach for help to prepare.